- Do I need to take a course in the Social Sciences?

 Probably.
 If you plan on receiving an A.A./A.S degree you will need a course in Social Sciences to fulfill your American Institutions requirement in the General Education Pattern.
 Social Sciences courses can also be used to fulfill the American Cultures, Humanities and Social and Behavioral Sciences requirements.
 Some Social Sciences courses also fulfill transfer requirements for colleges and universities including the UC and CSU systems.

-All Social Sciences course recommend eligibility for English 1A or an equivalent.
+All Social Sciences courses recommend eligibility for English 1A or an equivalent.
 However, Economics 1 & 2 and History 18.1 & 2 require completion of Math 154 and Math 155 or higher.

-3. Do you offer a course in the United States Constitution?
+- Do you offer a course on the United States Constitution?

 Although courses such as Pols 1 and Hist 17.1 cover the United States Constitution, our department does not offer a course specifically on the Constitution.